kggold4/todo-js-app/README.md

-# tasks-app
+# <i>todo-js-app</i>

-Tasks Application build with pure JavaScript, CSS and HTML, using oop and local storage, this is responsive app
+Tasks Application build with pure JavaScript, CSS and HTML, using object-oriented programming and local storage, this is responsive app for PC and mobile.

-@Author Kfir Goldfarb 2019 Main file for this project is index.html file, the JavaScript for this project is mainJS.js file and the CSS gor this project is mainCSS.css file see how I vuild video: https://www.youtube.com/watch?v=Xixn1jT-4ro
+## Author Kfir Goldfarb 2019

+The main file for this project is index.html file, the JavaScript for this project is in js folder and the CSS of this project css folder.

+### see how I build this project in youtube video: https://www.youtube.com/watch?v=Xixn1jT-4ro